 - Park Management & Environmental Interpretation

 - Dendrology & Wildflowers

 - Freshwater Ecosystems (Macro, Fish, Reptile, & Amphibian)

 Lackawanna College is an accredited institution that is committed to keeping higher education accessible and affordable.
 We offer some of the most reasonably priced certificates in northeastern Pennsylvania.
-Tuition for our Conservation & Natural Resource Certificate is $7,750 with textbooks included.
+Tuition for our Conservation & Natural Resource Certificate is a flat fee for the semester.
 Financial aid is available for this program.
 Tuition is subject to change.
 This certificate is approved for Workforce Innovation and Opportunity Act funding for dislocated workers.